sidpalas/devops-directive-website/content/posts/2020/11/credential-management/index.md

 To acheive fully enlightened credential management, we can move to a model of auto-generating credentials for each use case and only allow them to be active for a short period of time.
 This way if there is a leak, it greatly minimizes the potential blast radius.

-The best implementation of this concept I have seen is [HashiCorp's Vault] (https://www.vaultproject.io/).
+The best implementation of this concept I have seen is [HashiCorp's Vault](https://www.vaultproject.io/).
 You can configure Vault so that whenever an application (or individual) needs access to a resource such as a database.
 It will create a new username/password and handle deleting those credentials after a pre-specified period of time.

 There is a great talk on YouTube by Bench Accounting showcasing this approach in action (https://www.youtube.com/watch?v=Y0SdwZDy20Q), along with the corresponding Github Repo (https://github.com/BenchLabs/talk-vault-ephemeral-credentials).